Photo of CARGC fellows and staff gathered at a table

 Turning Points examines critical moments that shaped the development of media in various parts of the world, circumstances and histories leading to these moments, and their impact on media development in subsequent periods.
 Reexamining the diverse media developments of various regions allows scholars to establish continuities, highlight fractures, and accentuate resonances while enriching the archives of “global media.”
 Steering away from Anglophone, north-Atlantic histories of post-WW2 media and communication, we ask: In what ways would our understanding of “global media” shift if we were to draw theoretical insights from media histories, practices, and environments from varied Global South contexts that do not or will not follow an easily comprehensible, linear path toward a seemingly inevitable digital horizon?

-We are currently engaged in a year-long project focused on The Long 1990s in Global Internet History that will culminate in an international pre-conference and workshop to be held as part of the Association of Internet Researchers conference in October 2023 (Philadelphia, USA).
+We are currently engaged in a year-long project titled The Long 1990s in Global Internet History that will culminate in a satellite event of the annual conference of the Association of Internet Researchers on October 16-17, 2023 (Philadelphia, USA).
+Learn more and register for our symposium, Turning Points: The Long 1990s in Internet History.